nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 - **Acting on behalf of a user or an organisation**: GitHub Apps can be installed directly onto an organisation or a user account and can access specific repositories.
 They act as separate entities and do not need a specific user to authenticate actions, thus separating the app's actions from individual users and preventing user-related issues (like a user leaving the organisation) from disrupting the app's operation.
 In this model, a GitHub App can act on behalf of a user to perform actions that the user has permissions for.
 For example, if a GitHub App is used to manage issues in a repository, it can act on behalf of a user to open, close, or comment on issues.
 The actions the app can perform are determined by the user's permissions and the permissions granted to the app during its installation.

-- **When you need fine-grained permissions**: GitHub Apps provide more detailed control over permissions than PATs.
+- **When you need fine-grained permissions**: GitHub Apps provide more detailed control over permissions than the classic PAT.
 You can set access permissions on a per-resource basis (issues, pull requests, repositories, etc.).
 This allows you to follow the principle of least privilege, granting your app only the permissions it absolutely needs.

 - **Webhook events**: GitHub Apps can be configured to receive a variety of webhook events.
 Unlike personal tokens, apps can receive granular event data and respond accordingly.
 For instance, an app can listen for `push` events to trigger a CI/CD pipeline or `issue_comment` events to moderate comments.